-13. We might ourselves initiate an investigation into what we believe are potential Code breaches on the back of complaints we receive.
+13. We might ourselves initiate an investigation into what we believe are potential Code breaches.
 The procedures in a complaint-led investigation and an ASA-initiated investigation are broadly the same.
 Similarly, in the course of undertaking monitoring, CAP might raise with advertisers issues about apparent Code breaches.